laravel/nova-docs/1.0/customization/resource-tools.md

 }
 ```

+### Routing

+Often, you will need to define Laravel routes that are called by your tool.
+When Nova generates your tool, it creates a `routes/api.php` routes file.
+If needed, you may use this file to define any routes your tool requires.

+All routes within this file are automatically defined inside a route group by your tool's `ToolServiceProvider`.
+The route group specifies that all routes within the group should receive a `/nova-vendor/tool-name` prefix, where `tool-name` is the "kebab-case" name of your tool.
+So, for example, `/nova-vendor/stripe-inspector`.
+You are free to modify this route group definition, but take care to make sure your Nova tool will co-exist with other Nova packages.

 ### Assets

 When Nova generates your tool, `resources/js` and `resources/sass` directories are generated for you.
 These directories contain your tool's JavaScript and Sass stylesheets.
 The primary files of interest in these directories are: `resources/js/components/Tool.vue` and `resources/sass/tool.scss`.